arskom/spyne/README.rst

 About
 =====

-Rpclib is an unobstrusive Python library that helps you expose your APIs to a wider audience via various remote procedure call protocols and transports.
+Rpclib seeks to save the protocol implementers the hassle of implementing their own remote procedure call api and the application programmers the hassle of jumping through hoops just to expose a service using multiple protocols and transports.

-It currently supports the WSDL 1.1 interface definition standard, along with SOAP 1.1 and the rest-minus-the-verbs HttpRpc protocols which can be transported via HTTP or ZeroMQ in a both client or server environment.
+Rpclib comes with the implementations of popular transports, protocols and interface documents along with an easy-to-use API that lets you extend existing functionality.
+It currently supports the WSDL 1.1 interface definition standard, along with SOAP 1.1 and the rest-minus-the-verbs HttpRpc protocols which can be transported via HTTP or ZeroMQ tranports in a both client or server environment.

+The documentation for Rpclib can be found `here <http://arskom.github.com/rpclib>`_.

 The source code is `here <https://github.com/arskom/rpclib>`_.

 The official rpclib discussion forum can be found `here <http://mail.python.org/mailman/listinfo/soap>`_.

 See the `downloads section <http://github.com/arskom/rpclib/downloads>`_ for related downloads.

-The documentation is `here <http://arskom.github.com/rpclib>`_.

 Rpclib is a generalized version of a soap processing library known as soaplib.
 The following legacy versions of soaplib are also available: